camunda/blog.camunda.org/content/post/2018/12/camunda-optimize-23-released.md

 We are happy to announce the release of Camunda Optimize version 2.3.0.

-Optimize works alongside Camunda BPM to provide continuous monitoring and insights for your deployed business processes.
-Optimize tames huge quantities of data to help process owners make informed decisions to improve their processes.
+Optimize works alongside Camunda BPM to provide continuous monitoring and insights for your deployed business processes and decision tables.
+Optimize tames huge quantities of data to help process owners make informed decisions to improve their processes and decisions.

 Version 2.3.0 is a feature-rich release, and highlights include: